RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 In the "Optional Settings" section make sure role is toggled as User and finish making the account <br/>
 Once done go to the password, click "Show" and copy the password somewhere to save it  <br/>
 Now add another user except for admin <br/>
-make both the display and user name the samething <br/>
+make both the display and user name the same thing <br/>
 In the "Optional Settings" section, set the role to "Admin Center Access" and check the boxes for "Exchange Administrator" and "User Administrator" <br/>
 <img src="https://i.imgur.com/yhosxI5.png" height="80%" width="80%" alt="ExchangeSecurity"/>
 <br/>